Military police: Switzerland

 In the Swiss Armed Forces, the Military Police is responsible for law enforcement on military property and for all incidents where military personnel or equipment is involved.
 Unlike, for example, the United States, a military policeman in Switzerland has the same power to arrest any person that has committed an offense he witnessed or if he has reasonable grounds to believe the person has committed a violent offense.

 Furthermore, the military police provides protection of Swiss representatives abroad and is in part responsible for the guarding of embassies and foreign VIPs in Switzerland, as well as maintaining personal security for members of the Swiss Federal Council.
 In addition, the Swiss Explosive Ordnance Disposal Center is a branch of the MP for the disposal of unexploded ordnance and also participates in various demining operations around the world.

 The professional MP units comprise 758 officers and are divided into four Regions, each consisting of two companies and additional groups specialised on criminal investigations and training.
 The professional MP maintains a standing tactical team, capable of interventions in Switzerland and abroad, headquartered in Bern.
 In addition, there are four militia MP battalions with a head count of roughly 2000 men.
 Each MP Battalion has one tactical company who can be called to support either the primary MP tactical team or cantonal police teams if needed.

 Unlike regular army personnel, professional military policemen wear olive uniforms in order to provide distinct identification.
 Militia MP wear the regular Swiss Army TAZ 90 camouflage.
 Moreover, the (both the professional and the militia) MP is equipped uniquely, armed with Glock side arms, H&K MP5 submachine guns, the Mzgw91 pump-action rifle and the SG553 assault rifle (compared to the standard issue SIG P220 pistol and SIG 550 assault rifle).
 Professional MP units drive patrol cars similar to those of the civilian police, but also use Piranha and Duro APCs.

+Turkey

+In Turkey, the military police (Askeri İnzibat) is a force that handles military policing.

+The larger Turkish Gendarmerie (Jandarma Genel Komutanlığı), is responsible for maintaining law and order in rural areas which do not fall under the jurisdiction of regular police forces.